 Drugs, quasi-drugs, cosmetics and medical-instruments are regulated by the Act on Securing Quality, Efficacy and Safety of Pharmaceuticals, Medical Devices, Regenerative and Cellular Therapy Products, Gene Therapy Products, and Cosmetics, Law No. 84 of 2013 (the PMD Act).
 The MHLW administers the PMD Act.
 The PMD Act provides the regulations concerning the labelling, manufacturing methods and false or exaggerated advertising of such products.
-It is necessary to obtain approval from the minister of the MHLW to manufacture and market drugs and quasi-drug ingredients covered under this Act.3 The Pharmaceutical and Medical Devices Agency conducts safety tests of these products.
+It is necessary to obtain approval from the minister of the MHLW to manufacture and market drugs and quasi-drug ingredients covered under this Act.4 The Pharmaceutical and Medical Devices Agency conducts safety tests of these products.
+It is expected that the PMD Act will be revised in 2019 at the earliest to further improve the system.